vanschelven/fpvs/README.md

 fpvs-scan  --verbose
 Checking wheels in vendor against gemnasium-db SCANNING requests-2.0.1-py2.py3-none-any.whl
-ADVISORY pypi/requests/CVE-2014-1829.yml: 2.0.1 against <=2.2.1 FAIL
-ADVISORY pypi/requests/CVE-2013-2099.yml: 2.0.1 against <=1.0.3 OK
-ADVISORY pypi/requests/CVE-2018-18074.yml: 2.0.1 against <2.20.0 FAIL
 ADVISORY pypi/requests/GMS-2012-3.yml: 2.0.1 against <0.12.0 OK
 ADVISORY pypi/requests/CVE-2014-1830.yml: 2.0.1 against <=2.2.1 FAIL
+ADVISORY pypi/requests/CVE-2013-2099.yml: 2.0.1 against <=1.0.3 OK
 ADVISORY pypi/requests/CVE-2015-2296.yml: 2.0.1 against <2.6.0 FAIL

-pypi/requests
+ADVISORY pypi/requests/CVE-2014-1829.yml: 2.0.1 against <=2.2.1 FAIL
+ADVISORY pypi/requests/CVE-2018-18074.yml: 2.0.1 against <2.20.0 FAIL

+requests==2.0.1: 4 advisories

+1. Information Exposure
+Requests (aka python-requests) allows remote servers to obtain sensitive information by reading the Proxy-Authorization header in a redirected request.
+CVE-2014-1830

+2. Session fixation in resolve_redirects()
+The `resolve_redirects()` function in `sessions.py` allows a remote, user-assisted attacker to conduct a session fixation attack.
+This flaw exists because the application, when establishing a new session, does not invalidate an existing session identifier and assign a new one.
+With a specially crafted request fixating the session identifier, a context-dependent attacker can ensure a user authenticates with the known session identifier, allowing the session to be subsequently hijacked.
+CVE-2015-2296

-Information Exposure
+3. Information Exposure
 Requests (aka python-requests) allows remote servers to obtain a netrc password by reading the Authorization header in a redirected request.
 CVE-2014-1829
-Upgrade to version 2.3.0 or above.

-pypi/requests
-Information exposure in HTTP headers
+4. Information exposure in HTTP headers
 The Requests package for Python sends an HTTP Authorization header to an HTTP URI upon receiving a same-hostname https-to-http redirect, which makes it easier for remote attackers to discover credentials by sniffing the network.
 CVE-2018-18074

+Solutions (for requests==2.0.1)
 Upgrade to version 2.20.0 or above.

-pypi/requests
-Information Exposure
-Requests (aka python-requests) allows remote servers to obtain sensitive information by reading the Proxy-Authorization header in a redirected request.
-CVE-2014-1830
 Upgrade to version 2.3.0 or above.

-pypi/requests
-Session fixation in resolve_redirects()
-The `resolve_redirects()` function in `sessions.py` allows a remote, user-assisted attacker to conduct a session fixation attack.
-This flaw exists because the application, when establishing a new session, does not invalidate an existing session identifier and assign a new one.
-With a specially crafted request fixating the session identifier, a context-dependent attacker can ensure a user authenticates with the known session identifier, allowing the session to be subsequently hijacked.
-CVE-2015-2296
 Upgrade to version 2.6.0 or above.

-FAILURE: Found 4 advisories
+FAILURE: Found 1 unsafe packages
 ```

 Note that the GitLab Advisory Database has a [licence that is separate from the